aaronsch0/documentation_exercise/README.md

 # Heat Equation Solver

+I acknowledge the use of Gemini 3 Pro to implement the entirety of this code.
+Unfortunately, the RAI website (https://rai.uni-stuttgart.de/) is not working.

+Prompt:
+1. Please write Python code to solve a heat equation. all the parameters should be taken in from a configuration file and the results written in an output file.
+The code should be commented as good as possible according to Python style guide.
+Every class, method, etc. needs a proper docstring, I also need a ReadME.md and I would like every function or method tested in an automatized test file

 This project implements a 1D Heat Equation solver using the Finite Difference Method (Forward Time Centered Space - FTCS) in Python.

 ## Project Structure